Seeed-Studio/wiki-documents/docs/BeagleV-Getting-Started.md

 <p style="text-align:center;"><img src="https://files.seeedstudio.com/wiki/BeagleV/connection.jpg" alt="pir" width="1000" height="auto"></p>

 !!!Note
-        You can use any USB to Serial Converter with 3.3V I/O
+        After testing, we have found out that USB to serial converters with CP2102 chip (3.3V I/O) work best with UART header on the 40-pin GPIO.

 - **Step 4.** Connect the USB to Serial Converter to the PC